Why API Testing is Critical for Ensuring Robust Software Performance

 Lack of a UI for Context

-• Testers need to understand JSON, XML, and API documentation to validate data and functionality.
+• Testers must have the necessary skills data in JSON, XML, and API documentation in order to perform data and functionality validation.

 Testing Scalability